 Homeslice

 Homeslice serves up some of the best pizza in London.
-Perhaps that’s why it’s popping up in so many locations across the city as, let’s face it, Londoners bloody love a good pizza.
+Perhaps that’s why it’s popping up in so many locations across the city, as let’s face it, Londoners bloody love a good pizza.

 Compagnie Des Vins Surnaturels